AriFordsham/GHCWiki/commentary/compiler/demand.md

 - `b` -- the function definitely diverges.

-- `x` -- the function definitely throws an exception or diverges.
+- `x` -- the function catches exceptions.
+For instance, consider `catch undefined g`: naturally, `catch` is strict in its first argument and therefore one would usually think that this expression would bottom.
+However, `catch` has special semantics: it catches exceptions.
+Consequently we give the first argument a demand of `C(L)x` to indicate that an application of `catch` to bottom can't be assumed to be itself bottom.

 ## Worker-Wrapper split